 Project funding for years two and three will be determined by the Deputy Vice-Chancellor (Research and Innovation) on receipt of the annual progress report and budget statements.
 Funding carry over at the end of the third year will be at the discretion of the Deputy Vice-Chancellor (Research and Innovation).

 16.1.
 Acquittal and file closure

-At the conclusion of the Fellowship the Faculty will close the project account, notify the Fellow of the project closure, and enter the relevant details onto the file and the database.
+At the conclusion of the Fellowship the School will close the project account, notify the Fellow of the project closure, and enter the relevant details onto the file and the database.